 |City of Grand Prairie||$.669998||City of Grand Prairie||$.669998|

-Visit the Dallas Central Appraisal District Property Tax Estimator and the Tarrant Appraisal District Property Tax Estimator websites for more information on calculating your property taxes.
+*Visit the Dallas Central Appraisal District (DCAD) Property Tax Estimator and DCAD Tax Rates web pages and the Tarrant Appraisal District Property Tax Estimator and TAD Tax Rates web pages for more information on calculating your property taxes.

 |Crime Control District||0.250%|